 - Toast them in the oven — Place the pecans on a baking sheet in a single layer.
 Set the heat to 350 degrees Fahrenheit and bake them for 10 to 15 minutes, stirring occasionally.
 Keep an eye on them, as they can easily burn.

 - Toast the pecans in a pan — Put the pecans on a skillet in an even layer.
 Cook over medium heat, stirring occasionally to make sure that they are toasted evenly.
 Once they’re golden brown and aromatic, remove them from the heat.

 Pecan Healthy Recipes:

-- Heat oven to 400° F. On a large rimmed baking sheet, toss Brussels sprouts, pecans, oil, garlic, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+- Preheat the oven to 400 degrees Fahrenheit.
+On a large rimmed baking sheet, put the Brussels sprouts, pecans, oil, garlic, salt and pepper.
 Turn the Brussels sprouts cut-side down.